Purchases made through links earn us a small commission, at no extra cost to you.

 The trail then re-entered the forest before arriving at another open area that would have offered perfect views of Mount Fitz Roy, had it not been obstructed by clouds.
 However, even with a veil of cloud floating around the mountaintop, we could still tell Fitz Roy was an impressive beauty.

-From this point on, most of the hike was out in the open so there were plenty of mountains and glaciers to admire as we hiked in front of the distant Mount Fitz Roy.
-There even was a section of boardwalks crossing over some scenic wetlands.
+From this point on, most of the hike was out in the open so there were plenty of peaks and glaciers to admire as we hiked in front of the distant Mount Fitz Roy.
+There even was a section of boardwalks, just wide enough to hike single file, crossing over some scenic wetlands.

 Further ahead the path briefly went into the forest and soon we arrived at the Poincenot campground.
 We hurried through, knowing that we were getting close to the final approach to Laguna de los Tres.

 On the other side of the campground the views opened up and once again Mount Fitz Roy was in our sights.
-We even got a preview of the last section of the hike to Fitz Roy, as we could see the trail zigzagging up a steep mountainside.
+From here we got a preview of the last section of the hike to Fitz Roy, as we could see the trail zigzagging up a steep mountainside.
 Best of all, the clouds seemed to be thinning out.

 Next up the trail crossed Rio Blanco then arrived at the Rio Blanco rest area (a former campsite).
 Here there are some outhouses, benches, and a covered shelter where you can rest before embarking on the arduous last leg of the Mount Fitz Roy hike.